Parent information on what to do next when your baby fails a hearing screen

 If a child passes the newborn hearing screening but has trouble with speech/language development or if parents or doctors think there may be a possible hearing loss, the child’s hearing should be re-checked.

-The hospital hearing screening staff and/or your doctor will tell you where you can go to get your baby’s hearing checked after you go home.
-You should make an appointment to have your baby’s hearing checked as soon as possible (no later than one month of age for another screening and before 3 months of age if your baby needs a full diagnostic hearing test).
+The hospital hearing screening staff and/or your doctor will tell you where you can go to get your baby’s hearing retested after you go home.
+You should make an appointment to have your baby’s hearing tested as soon as possible (no later than one month of age for another screening and before 3 months of age if your baby needs a full diagnostic hearing test).
 Your baby’s doctor will tell you whether your baby needs to have another hearing screening or a diagnostic hearing test.

 What is the difference between a hearing screening and a diagnostic hearing test?

 A hearing screening will only tell you there is a possibility of a hearing loss and whether or not your baby needs a full diagnostic hearing test.
-If your baby does not pass the hearing screening, a diagnostic hearing test should be done by a pediatric audiologist.
+If your baby does not pass the hearing screenings, a diagnostic hearing test should be done by a pediatric audiologist.
 This test will check for a hearing loss and will tell you how much of a hearing loss your baby has or if your baby’s hearing is normal.